robotpilot/turtlebot3_wiki/docs/source/hardware.rst

 Assembly Video
 --------------

-If it is difficult to assemble only the assembly manual, please refer to the following video.
+If it is difficult to assemble with the assembly manual, please refer to the following assembly video.

 TurtleBot3 Burger